 Don’t post content on YouTube if it fits any of the descriptions noted below.

-- A channel that copies another channel's profile, background, or overall look and feel in such a way that makes it look like someone else's channel.
+- Channel impersonation: A channel that copies another channel's profile, background, or overall look and feel in such a way that makes it look like someone else's channel.
 The channel does not have to be 100% identical, as long as the intent is clear to copy the other channel.

 - Personal impersonation: Content intended to look like someone else is posting it.

 Here are some examples of content that’s not allowed on YouTube.

 - Channels with the same name and image as another channel, with the only difference being a space inserted into the name or a zero replacing the letter O.

 - Using someone else's real name, user name, image, brand, logo, or other personal information to trick people into believing you are that person.